If your child is hurt in school, suing the at-fault school is only one option. Learn how to take action against a public school district.

 The practical question is now how to get your lawsuit filed.
 In most states, the process starts with a notice of claim filed with the school district.

-These notices generally have shorter deadlines that you would have for a lawsuit.
+These notices generally have shorter deadlines than you would have for a lawsuit.
 A California notice, for example, must be filed within six months of the date of the injury.
 New York has a similar process, but only gives 90 days to file a notice of claim.

 It’s important that you check your state’s deadline for filing a notice of claim against a government agency as soon as possible.
 If you miss this deadline, you may lose your right to file a lawsuit against the school district.